odoo/documentation/content/applications/inventory_and_mrp/quality/quality_management/quality_checks.rst

 Quality checks can be processed directly on the quality check's page, or from a manufacturing or inventory order for which a check is required.
-Alternatively, if a quality check is created for a specific work order operation, the check is processed in the tablet view for the work order.
+Alternatively, if a quality check is created for a specific work order operation, the check is processed in the *Shop Floor* module.

 .. note::
    It is not possible to manually create a single quality check that is assigned to a specific work